HenrikBengtsson/future.batchtools/cran-comments.md

-# CRAN submission future.batchtools 0.9.0
+# CRAN submission future.batchtools 0.10.0

-on 2020-04-14
+on 2021-01-04

-I've verified that this submission does not cause issues for the 3 reverse package dependency available on CRAN and Bioconductor.
+I've verified this submission have no negative impact on any of the 3 reverse package dependencies available on CRAN.

-Thanks in advance
+Thank you

 ## Notes not sent to CRAN